ltornyi/dataverse-virtual-table-poc/README.md

 ### Power Platform

 This is detailed in the `Power Platform/README.md` file.
+There was a failed attemp to build the virtual data provider plug-in on a Mac - the main blocker is that Dataverse plugins require .NET Framework 4.6.2 which is Windows only.
+This attempt is documented in the `Power Platform/README_plugin_build_attempt_on_Mac.md` file.

 to be continued...